Tracks of OOP 2020

 An Expedition Into the Unknown comes with chances, but also with surprises and risks.
 Which problems do we want to solve for our future and how can products, services and systems contribute to that future?“Product Discovery, Innovation and User Experience” concentrates on the question how we can smartly invest in product and business development.
 The Track offers case studies and ideas on Innovation, UX, Validation, Design, Delivery and Planning.

 Testing & Quality

 Into the unknown - a perfect challenge for the social beings we humans are :-) Given relationships are the only things we can rely on in times where everything changes.
 That’s how we evolved this way!
 Unfortunately, as engineers, we have a tendency to nurture our relationships less than other systems we work on.
 Integration, in the words of neurobiologist Dan Siegel, means “honoring differences, promoting linkages”.
-As engineers we’ve applied this successfully to systems and software … making it automatic and continuous.
-Now we want to focus on integrating social and technical systems, our organizations with our customers, or our business with our IT.
+In this track we’re looking at the relationship with and in-between humans, to become successful in the unknown.

 Modern Programming & C++17/C++20

 As software developers and system architects, we are required to know many different things; however, the foundation is still programming.
 And in the past years many things have changed about programming: We have new programming languages, new paradigms, more and more parallelization, and improved programming tools.This track reports, documents, and compares interesting, remarkable, and helpful aspects of programming in general and new/established programming languages in particular.